onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### He warns
 > I only know that in every city the Holy Spirit warns me that prison and hardships are facing me. - **Acts 20:23**

 #### He makes overseers
 > Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the church of God,a which he bought with his own blood. - **Acts 20:28**

+#### He circumcises the heart
+> No, a person is a Jew who is one inwardly; and circumcision is circumcision of the heart, by the Spirit, not by the written code. - **Romans 2:29**

+#### He pours out God's love
+> And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us. - **Romans 5:5**

+#### He appointed Jesus as Son of God
+> and who through the Spirit of holiness was appointed the Son of God in power by his resurrection from the dead: Jesus Christ our Lord. - **Romans 1:4**

+#### He provides adoption to sonship
+> The Spirit you received does not make you slaves, so that you live in fear again; rather, the Spirit you received brought about your adoption to sonship.
+And by him we cry, “Abba, Father.” - **Romans 8:15**
+> The Spirit himself testifies with our spirit that we are God’s children. - **Romans 8:16**
+> Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies - **Romans 8:23**

+#### Law of the Spirit frees from Law of sin and death
+> because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death. - **Romans 8:2**

+#### Serve in the new way of the Spirit
+> But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code. - **Romans 7:6**

 #### Holy Spirit on people
 > I will put my Spirit on him - **Matthew 12:18**